Zenmai0822/Zenmai0822.github.io/index.md

 This is the personal page/blog/website of Nianmin Guo.

 I am a recent Northeastern University B.S. grad, currently interning at Mass.
 Bay Transportation Authority (the T) as an internal tools developer.
-I am actively looking for full-time positions starting January 2020.

 There is no app here (yet).
 Both hitori.io and htr.io were taken, I had no choice.